Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1020-1-19-cockpit-and-dm-to-support-root-asset-creation-feature.md

 ---
 date: ""
-title: "Ability to create root assets using the 'Add asset module' plugin in the Cockpit and Device Management application"
+title: "Ability to create root-level assets using the add asset functionality in the UI"
 product_area: "Application enablement & solutions"
 change_type:
     - value: "change-QHu1GdukP"